rmrt1n/advent-of-code/writeups/day01.md

 ## Part Two

-Now we're asked to find the **similarity score**, which is the sum of each location ID from the left list multiplied by how many times it appears in the right list (it's frequency).
+Now we're asked to find the **similarity score**, which is the sum of each location ID from the left list multiplied by how many times it appears in the right list (its frequency).

-We'll keep track of the frequency using an array where each index is a location ID from the left list and its value is its frequency in the right list.
-We use an array for the mapping instead of a data structure like a hash map `std.AutoHashMap` to avoid dynamic allocation.
+We'll keep track of the frequency using an array where each index is a location ID from the left list and the value is its frequency in the right list.
+We use an array for the mapping instead of something like a hash map `std.AutoHashMap` to avoid dynamic allocation.

 Once we have the frequencies, we just have to sum them: